MIMI-wfp/nga_spatial_smoothing/README.md

 To be given access to the data required to run the scripts in this repository, or if you would like to contribute, please contact us at: [HQ.MIMIGitHub@wfp.org](HQ.MIMIGitHub@wfp.org)

-The repository currently contains the following R scripts that perform the following functions:
-* `src/01apparent_intake_functions.R` - This script defines functions that will be required to compile the pre-processed MIMI data to calculate apparent household micronutrient intake.
-* `src/02indicator_preprocessing.R` - This script produces binary household micronutrient intake inadequacy variables.
-* `src/03adm2_estimates.R` - This script estimates and maps prevalence of inadequate micronutrient intake aggregated at the ADM2 (Local Government Area) level.
-A BYM2 model is implemented to produce smoothed prevalence estimates.

-Further work to follow...